awsdocs/aws-cloudformation-user-guide/doc_source/cfn-console-create-stacks-changesets.md

    + Launches a new stack with a status of `REVIEW_IN_PROGRESS`\.
    + Creates a change set for the new stack that reflects the stack configuration you specified in the previous steps\.

    CloudFormation displays the **Change sets** page for the proposed stack\.
 While CloudFormation creates the change set, its status is `CREATE_IN_PROGRESS`, and its execution status is `UNAVAILABLE`\.
-When CloudFormation completes succesfully creating the change set, it sets the change set status to `CREATE_COMPLETE`, and its execution status is `AVAILABLE`\.
+When CloudFormation completes successfully creating the change set, it sets the change set status to `CREATE_COMPLETE`, and its execution status is `AVAILABLE`\.
 The stack status is updated to `REVIEW_IN_PROGRESS`\.
 At this point, you can execute the change set to complete creating the new stack\.

    In the **Changes** pane, CloudFormation displays the proposed configuration of your stack\.